Sha1rholder/ChiFiAgent/README.md

 [r/ChiFiAgent](https://www.reddit.com/r/ChiFiAgent) is a community for proxy purchasing Chi-Fi products and other made-in-China gadgets.
 Feel free to discuss, review, or ask questions about anything related.
 The moderator/agent is always available for inquiries and assistance with purchasing any Chinese products, whether they are Hi-Fi items or not.

-Below is the *Process and Fee Structure for Purchasing Agent Service*.
+The following is a detailed guide to proxy purchasing services.
 If you have any questions, please contact the agent via email: <sha1rholder@outlook.com>

 ## Purchase of Brand New Items